Aoverbye/Redlining_and_Biodiversity/README.md

 **Data Handling and Cleaning**

-Loading and filtering large datasets using dplyr and sf.
-Managing and transforming coordinate reference systems (CRS).
+- Loading and filtering large datasets using dplyr and sf.
+- Managing and transforming coordinate reference systems (CRS).

 **Geospatial Analysis**

-Working with shapefiles and bounding boxes.
-Joining spatial datasets (st_join, st_intersects).
+- Working with shapefiles and bounding boxes.
+- Joining spatial datasets (st_join, st_intersects).

 **Data Visualization**

-Creating thematic maps with tmap.
-Generating plots and charts using ggplot2.
+- Creating thematic maps with tmap.
+- Generating plots and charts using ggplot2.

-**Statistical Analysis**

-Summarizing data with group_by, summarise, and calculating percentages.
-Identifying patterns and trends in demographic and biodiversity data.

 **Automation and Functions**

-Writing reusable functions to check CRS compatibility.
+- Writing reusable functions to check CRS compatibility.

-**Reproducibility**

-Using here for file paths.
-Building the analysis pipeline within an R Markdown file for transparency.
+- Summarizing data with group_by, summarise, and calculating percentages.
+- Identifying patterns and trends in demographic and biodiversity data.

 ### Data